Shynixn/PatreonPostApi/README.md

 ### Step 2 — Download the CLI

 Download the latest release for your platform from [GitHub Releases](https://github.com/Shynixn/PatreonPostApi/releases/latest).
-For the full CLI reference, see the [CLI documentation](papoa.docs/CLI.md).

 ### Step 3 — Configure the CLI

-Set the `PAPOA_API_KEY` environment variable to your API key.
+Open the interactive version of the CLI by just starting the downloaded CLI without any arguments.

+e.g. for windows, double click the `papoa-win-x64.exe` file

+For the full CLI reference, non interactive, see the [CLI documentation](papoa.docs/CLI.md).

 **Linux / macOS**